 How to Build an SEO Content Marketing Strategy Step-by-Step

-If you’ve ever struggled to stay consistent with your blog content it’s probably because you don’t have a clear understanding of what your audience needs from you, clear goals, and KPIs (key performance indicators) set for your strategy.
+If you’ve ever struggled to stay consistent with your blog content it’s probably because you don’t have a clear understanding of what your audience needs from you, clear goals, and KPIs (key performance indicators) set for your blogging marketing strategy.

 Don’t worry though, we’re going to see how to set content marketing goals, where to find inspiration, what type of content you should be writing, and how to tell if your efforts are working.